What is a blended school?

 Does HHPACS only serve low-income students that live in the Hill District community?

-HHPACS is designed to help all Pennsylvania students who are at least 17 but under the age of 21 years old that have not been able to finish their high school education get back on track and earn a diploma.
+HHPACS is designed to help all Pennsylvania students who are at least 17 but under the age of 21 who have not been able to finish their high school education get back on track and earn a diploma.
 We are here for students who need a second chance and a fresh start.